-At Lodders, our team of agricultural solicitors understands how the countryside works.
+At Lodders, our team of agriculture solicitors understands how the countryside works.

 We have strong ties with the agricultural community and keep up to date by staying actively involved in the industry.
 The Chambers Guide to the UK Legal Profession recognises us as one of the most highly respected agricultural teams in England.
 In addition to this, James Spreckley, Mark Lewis, Ian Flavell and Jane Senior were all recognised in the 2017 West Midlands Agriculture and Estates Legal 500 rankings, with the firm as a whole listed as ‘top tier’.

 Each solicitor in Lodders’ agricultural law team advises clients on a wide variety of matters, so whether you are buying a country house or planning to leave your farming business to the next generation, we have the specialist knowledge to help.
 All the team are members of the Agricultural Law Association and we work closely with the Country Land and Business Association.
 This enables us to keep our clients up to speed on new legislation and policy, as the sector continues to experience rapid change.